Get

 Image Credit: SAQUIZETA, Shutterstock

 There are a few variations to this tree, but the principle of a wall-hanging ornament tree is that it hangs from a hook in the wall, so it only protrudes a few inches out.
-Ornaments can be attached to the tree, and if you hang it high enough, it will deter your cat from using it as a scratching post.
+Ornaments can be attached to the tree, and if you hang them high enough, it will deter your cat from using it as a scratching post.

 However, the design may appeal to climbing cats.
 It is essentially a ladder, and this problem is intensified if you place gifts under the ornament.
 They provide a leg up to reach the tree branches.